 - Tomato is generally considered a bit more user-friendly.
 Flashrouters which sells pre-configured routers from several of the recommended VPNs above note a “higher rate of success with Tomato when setting up and connecting with OpenVPN.”

-- Tomato has a wireless survey page helps users find the best channel to use for a wireless network.
+- Tomato has a wireless survey page that helps users find the best channel to use for a wireless network.
 You can get notifications when updates are available.
 Tor, BitTorrent, and USB compatibility are integrated into some builds.

 - Tomato allows users to set up two OpenVPN connections and easily switch between them.
 So if one of your servers is down or overly congested, or you need a second location to connect to, this can be quite handy.